Empire (Hardt and Negri book): Summary

 Hardt and Negri elaborate a variety of ideas surrounding constitutions, global war, and class.
-Hence, the Empire is constituted by a monarchy (the United States and the G8, and international organizations such as NATO, the International Monetary Fund or the World Trade Organization), an oligarchy (the multinational corporations and other nation-states) and a democracy (the various non-government organizations and the United Nations).
-Part of the book's analysis deals with "imagin[ing] resistance", but "the point of Empire is that it, too, is 'total' and that resistance to it can only take the form of negation - 'the will to be against'.
+Hence, the Empire is constituted by a monarchy (United States and G8, and international organizations such as NATO, International Monetary Fund, or World Trade Organization), an oligarchy (multinational corporations and other nation-states), and a democracy (various non-government organizations and United Nations).
+Part of the book's analysis deals with "imagin[ing] resistance," but "the point of Empire is that it, too, is 'total' and that resistance to it can only take the form of negation – 'the will to be against'."
 The Empire is total, but economic inequality persists, and as all identities are wiped out and replaced with a universal one, the identity of the poor persists.